banisterious/obsidian-oneirometrics/docs/developer/implementation/adapter-migration-plan.md

 - Only used in a few specific places that can be easily updated

 ### Classification Tracking Table

+For a complete classification of all adapter functions, see the [Expanded Adapter Function Classification](./adapter-classification-expanded.md) document.
+Below is a summary of key functions:

 | Function | Classification | Rationale | Next Steps |
 |----------|----------------|-----------|------------|